frePPLe/frepple/contrib/django/README.txt

     patch -p0 < [path to the patch file]/django.patch

 - Install your database: postgresql / mysql / oracle.
-  For a quick test run, you can use the sqlite3 database bundled with Python.
+  For a quick test run, you can also use the sqlite3 database bundled with Python.

 - If you're using a database different from sqlite, install the python database access library for the database (see the django documentation for details).
+    - cx_oracle for Oracle
+    - psycopg2 for PostgreSQL
+    - MySQL-python for MySQL

 - Create a database schema for frePPle.
   For the django tests, the user should have sufficient privileges to create a